How Can Incentives and Cut Layer Selection Influence Data Contribution in Split Federated Learning?: Game-Theoretic Analysis

 \subsection{Stage 2: Utility Maximization for SFL Model Owner}

 The optimization problem for the SFL model owner is formulated as

-where $\mathbf{d}^*$ is given by (\ref{eqn:closedform_NE_v4}).
-Note that, to simplify the problem, we relax the integer variable $R$ and $L_c$ into continuous variables.
-In this context, $R_{\min}$ in the constraints can be set by the SFL model owner as the minimum requirement to motivate the SFL participants.
+where $\mathbf{d}^*$ is given by (\ref{eqn:closedform_NE}).
+Note that, to simplify the problem, we relax the integer variables $R$ and $L_c$ into continuous variables.
+In this context, $R_{\min}$ and $R_{\max}$ in the constraints can be set by the SFL model owner as the minimum requirement to motivate the SFL participants and as the maximum reward for attempting to achieve a positive utility value, respectively, by balancing the three terms in $U_{MO}$, taking their weighting factors into account.
 Moreover, $L_{\min}$ and $L_{\max}$ can be set by the SFL model owner to ensure that privacy concerns from clients (e.g., reconstruction attacks) are not violated and to avoid imposing excessive burdens on clients during the SFL process, respectively.